What Are Qualitative Insights and How To Leverage Them in Your Research

 Online qualitative research

-Online qual research platforms have come up in leaps and bounds in recent years and the most successful ones manage to combine the best elements of in-person research with the flexibility and freedom possible when respondents are more in control.
+The most successful online qual platforms manage to combine the best elements of in-person research with the flexibility and freedom of online tools.
 This ranges from one-off videos filmed by the respondent in their own time to diary-style studies that are more longitudinal in nature.
 Including tasks for respondents to film, or simply asking them to film specific aspects of their daily life make online qual particularly suited to ethnographical approaches.

 How quantilope can arm you with valuable qualitative insights